CollectQT/contract-work/contract.md

-# Contract for work on with CollectQT
+# Contract for work CollectQT

 ## Summary